Shinola's Canfield headphones are gorgeous, but the sound leaves us wanting

 The band itself feels rugged yet refined, like a weekend warrior who relieves office anxieties with ample mountain time.
 The steel skeleton is covered in a coat of sharp-looking leather with a smooth suede underlining.
 It’s along the band, however, that we find our first couple of design flaws.

-A lack of cushioning amounts to a fit that doesn’t jive with the luxurious design.
+A lack of cushioning above and on the sides amounts to a fit that doesn’t jibe with the headphones’ luxurious design.

 As classy as the headband’s leather cover is, it doesn’t offer nearly enough padding for a pair of cans weighing three-quarters of a pound.
 In addition, the angle at which the retractable arms extend from the headband to adjust the fit is awkward.
 Slide the retractable piece at any angle more than a few millimeters off axis and the earpieces seem to be stuck in place.
 This is doubly true when wearing the headphones , making it nearly impossible to adjust size on the fly without actually removing the headphones.